 Tags: Office, trick

-- how do I turn off hyperlinks on my computer
+- how to turn off hyperlinks in word

-- how to turn a hyperlink off windows 8
+- how to turn off hyperlink in office 2010

 - How to Change and Use Timezone (Tzutil) in Windows 7